imoghul/DTA-calculator/README.md

 ****

-An extra script with the name ```EOLT-Test-Analyzer-Comprehensive.exe``` is provided with no support/documentation.
+An extra script with the name ```EOLT-Test-Analyzer-FT2_RAW.exe``` is provided with no support/documentation.
 This is an old script that was included due to the benefit it may contribute.
-It will use the same folders that the main script uses, but does not utilize a config file as it is just used to retrive all the data possible from FT2 SUM files.
+It will use the same folders that the main script uses, but does not utilize a config file as it is just used to retrive all the data possible from FT2 RAW files.
+Output will be stored in ```comprehensive_summary.csv```

 ****